Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Hydration

-In addition to ensuring your glycogen levels are adequate, ensuring you’re properly hydrated will help you get a good pump.
+In addition to ensuring your glycogen levels are adequate, proper hydration will help you get a good pump.

 As an active individual, especially one looking to maximize their muscle pump, you need to drink more than this.

-As sweat rates vary greatly between individuals and activities, it’s near impossible to recommend a blanket hydration protocol for active individuals.
+As sweat rates vary greatly between individuals and activities, it’s nearly impossible to recommend a blanket hydration protocol for active individuals.

 This is why the American College of Sports Medicine suggests drinking before, during, and after exercise to ensure proper hydration.
 If you feel like you aren’t getting big enough pumps, try drinking more water.